runemalm/OpenDDD.NET/README.md

 ### Adapters

-The list of technologies supported through the implemented adapters are constantly growing.

-Currently, we support PostgreSQL, RabbitMQ, SMTP and more.
+Among the adapters we support so far are technologies such as PostgreSQL, RabbitMQ, SMTP and others.

+Since the framework is relatively new, this list will grow over time.

-If you find there's a specific technology you'd like to see as an adapter in the framework, please leave a recommendation, or perhaps create a pull request.
-All ports have a clearly defined interface and the [documentation](...) contains a section on implementing ports.
+If you find there's a technology missing that you'd like to see implemented as an adapter, please leave a recommendation and we'll add it to the backlog.

+If you're interested in becoming a contributor, the ports all have clearly defined interfaces and you're very welcome to send us a pull request.

 ### Supported .NET Versions

+- .NET Core 3.1
 - .NET 5
-- .NET Core 3.1

 ### Installation